Roger Revelle: Legacy

 During his last decade at UCSD and SIO, Revelle continued to work and teach.
 In the early 1980s, he taught undergraduate STPA seminars twice a year, in Energy and Development (mainly on problems in Africa), the Carbon Dioxide Problem (known now as the Global Warming problem), and Marine Policy.

 In 1986 he won the Balzan Prize for Oceanography/Climatology.

 A 1990 heart attack forced him to move his course to the Scripps Institution from the Revelle College provost's office, where he continued to teach the Marine Policy program until his death the following year.
 In 1991, he was awarded the National Medal of Science by President George H. W. Bush (one of about 500 recipients in the 20th century).
 He remarked to a reporter: "I got it for being the grandfather of the greenhouse effect."

 Revelle died in San Diego on July 15, 1991, from complications of cardiac arrest.
 He was survived by his wife, Ellen Clark Revelle (1910–2009), three daughters, Anne Shumway, Mary Paci, and Carolyn Revelle, and one son, William, as well as numerous grandchildren.

 In his honor, a new research vessel at the Scripps Institution was named R/V Roger Revelle.
-Also, the Ocean Studies Board of the National Academies of Sciences, Engineering, and Medicine created the Roger Revelle Commemorative Lecture series in memory of Revelle in 1999, featuring distinguished speakers on the themes of ocean science and public policy.
-Since 1992, the American Geophysical Union has annually awarded a prize in his honor, the Roger Revelle Medal, for outstanding contributions in atmospheric sciences.
+Also, the Ocean Studies Board of the National Academies of Sciences, Engineering, and Medicine created the Roger Revelle Commemorative Lecture series in his honor in 1999 to highlight the important links between ocean science and public policy.
+Since 1992, the American Geophysical Union has annually awarded a prize in his honor, the Roger Revelle Medal, for outstanding contributions in atmospheric sciences, atmosphere-ocean coupling, atmosphere-land coupling, biogeochemical cycles, climate or related aspects of the Earth system.